wyalves/todo-list/README.md

 1. Run `docker-compose --profile dev up --build -d`
 2. To see the logs, run `docker logs -f tl-api-dev`
-3. The API will be available at `http://localhost:8080/api/tasks/`
+3. The API documentation can be found at `http://localhost:8080/api/docs`
+4. You can test the API using the Swagger UI at the documentation page.

 ## Running the tests